 A nonstress test records fetal heart rate and uterine contractions using external electronic monitors and correlates the HR with fetal movements (reported by the mother); it is called nonstress because no stressors are applied to the fetus during the test, although sounds (eg, bell, acoustic stimulator) may be used to wake the fetus.
 HR is expected to increase when the fetus is moving and at other intervals.
 The nonstress test is typically done for 20 minutes (occasionally for 40 minutes).
 Results are considered reactive (reassuring) if there are 2 accelerations of 15 beats/minute over 20 minutes.
 Absence of accelerations is considered nonreactive (nonreassuring).
 Presence of late decelerations suggests hypoxemia, potential for fetal acidosis, and the need for intervention.

 A biophysical profile is usually done after a nonreassuring nonstress test.
 The biophysical profile adds ultrasonographic assessment of amniotic fluid volume and sometimes assessment of fetal movement, tone, breathing, and HR, to the nonstress test.
-A nonstress test and biophysical profile are frequently used to monitor complicated or high-risk pregnancies Overview of High-Risk Pregnancy In a high-risk (at-risk) pregnancy, the mother, fetus, or neonate is at increased risk of morbidity or mortality before, during, or after delivery.
-In 2017, overall maternal mortality rate in... read more (eg, complicated by maternal diabetes or hypertension or by stillbirth or fetal growth restriction in a previous pregnancy).
+A nonstress test and biophysical profile are frequently used to monitor complicated or high-risk pregnancies Overview of High-Risk Pregnancy In a high-risk pregnancy, the mother, fetus, or neonate is at increased risk of morbidity or mortality before, during, or after delivery.
+Risk assessment is part of routine prenatal care.
+Family... read more (eg, complicated by maternal diabetes or hypertension or by stillbirth or fetal growth restriction in a previous pregnancy).

 Contraction stress testing (oxytocin challenge test) is now rarely done.
 In this test, fetal movements and HR are monitored (typically externally) during contractions induced by oxytocin.
 When done, contraction stress testing must be done in a hospital.